colathurv/banking_system/README.md

 `pip install -e .`

 2. Then run the following from the tests sub-directory.
+Tests are written using pytest and hence require this package.

  `py -3 test_bank_services.py`